Русский

 The procedure is performed with a special hollow needle.
 Visually, the syringe looks like a huge paperclip with a needle several centimeters long.
 There are vacuum devices and needles with a spring.

-Prostate puncture: how and why the study is performed For greater accuracy, the entire process of collecting material is monitored on the monitor of the ultrasound machine.
+For greater accuracy, the entire process of collecting material is monitored on the monitor of the ultrasound machine.
 This allows you to insert a needle into the prostate in precisely specified places and without causing pain to the patient or harm to the gland itself.
 The needle is inserted to a depth of 1 to 2 cm.

 In order for the analysis results to be reliable, material is taken from different parts of the prostate.
 Depending on the number of samples taken for analysis, the puncture can be: